Boutros Boutros-Ghali

 LONDON — Should the world’s top humanitarian official be chosen through a meritocratic selection process open to candidates from any country, or should the choice be restricted to a single nationality and nomination by that government?
 The answer is…

-- Categories: Humanitarian Aid, WORLDVIEWS
+- Categories: Humanitarian Aid, OPINIONS

 - Barbara Crossette